 - The intended playing area – indoor table tennis table vs outdoor table tennis table

-- Your level of experience – sport professional or occasional enthusiast
+- Your level of playing experience – competitive play or occasional enthusiast

 - The undercarriage and whether it can fold away

 Read our buying guide as we explore these areas in more detail.